 ALSO READNo interrogation, arrest of DU don, Chhattisgarh government tells SC DU professor, 10 others booked for Chhattisgarh tribal's murder, says Bastar police chief Tribal man's murder case transferred to Chhattisgarh CID DU Professor Sundar will not be arrested, Chhattisgarh tells SC Chhattisgarh police register murder case against DU professor Nandini Sundar

+During the arguments today, the state government said that "all proceedings till date including the present one relates to a criminal offence which took place in Chhattisgarh.
+The CrPC governs the territorial jurisdiction.
 All materials in the case are based in Chhattisgarh.
 Even petitioner is in Central Jail, Raipur, Chhattisgarh".

 Sardar, along with his brother and accomplices, had killed five persons of a family, including a woman and two children, during a dacoity bid in Chhattisgarh's Cher village on November 26, 2004.
 The trial court had slapped death penalty on him and the Chhattisgarh High Court had upheld it.

 The Supreme Court in February 2012 had concurred with the findings of two courts below and affirmed the punishment.
 His mercy petiton was also dismissed by both the state government and the President of India.
 In February 2015, the apex court had also rejected his review plea.

 Sardar, in his petition, has sought that his death penalty be commuted to life imprisonment on account of delay in deciding his mercy plea as well as for allegedly keeping him in "solitary confinement illegally".